Saint Vincent and the Grenadines: Post-independence era

 Milton Cato of the centre-left Saint Vincent Labour Party (SVLP) was the country's first Prime Minister (he had been Premier since 1974), ruling until his defeat in the 1984 Vincentian general election by James Fitz-Allen Mitchell of the centre-right New Democratic Party (NDP).
-During Cato's time in office, there was a brief rebellion on Union Island in December 1979 led by Lennox 'Bumba' Charles.
+During Cato's time in office, there was a breif rebellion on Union Island in December 1979 led by Lennox 'Bumba' Charles.
 Inspired by the recent revolution on Grenada, Charles alleged neglect of the Union by the central government.
 However, the revolt was swiftly put down and Charles was arrested.
 There were also a series of strikes in the early 1980s.
 James Mitchell remained Prime Minister for 16 years until 2000, winning three consecutive elections.
 Mitchell was at the forefront of attempts to improve regional integration.
 In 1980 and 1987, hurricanes damaged many banana and coconut plantations.
 Hurricane seasons were also very active in 1998 and 1999, with Hurricane Lenny in 1999 causing extensive damage to the west coast of the island.

 In 2000, Arnhim Eustace became Prime Minister after taking over the leadership of the NDP following Mitchell's retirement; he was defeated a year later by Ralph Gonsalves of the Unity Labour Party (successor party to the SVLP).
-Gonsalves—a left-winger known in the country as "Comrade Ralph"—argued that European nations owe Caribbean nations reparations for their role in the Atlantic slave trade.
+Gonsalves, a left-winger known in the country as "Comrade Ralph", argued that European nations owe Caribbean nations reparations for their role in the Atlantic slave trade.
 Gonsalves won a second term in 2005, a third in 2010, and a fourth in 2015.

 In 2009, a referendum was held on a proposal to adopt a new constitution that would make the country a republic, replacing Queen Elizabeth II as head of state with a non-executive President, a proposal supported by Prime Minister Gonsalves.
 A two-thirds majority was required, but the referendum was defeated 29,019 votes (55.64 per cent) to 22,493 (43.13 per cent).

-Saint Vincent and the Grenadines was elected as a non-permanent member of the United Nations Security Council 2020–21.

 In November 2020, Ralph Gonsalves, Prime Minister of Saint Vincent and the Grenadines since 2001, made history by securing the fifth consecutive victory of his Unity Labour Party (ULP) in general election.

 In 2021, on 9 April, the La Soufrière volcano erupted, sending ash several miles into the atmosphere.
 Approximately 16,000 people were evacuated in the days leading up to the eruption.

+In the 2025 general election, Godwin Friday's NDP defeated Gonsalves' ULP, forming government by winning 14 out of 15 seats.